2-Chloroethyl chloroformate

-2-Chloroethyl chloroformate (chemical formula: C_{3}H_{4}Cl_{2}O_{2}) has a structure consisting of ethyl chloroformate with a chloro group as substituent on the ethyl group.
+2-Chloroethyl chloroformate is an organochlorine compound with the chemical formula ClCOOCH2CH2Cl.
+It is a colourless liquid with a pungent odor.
+It has a structure consisting of ethyl chloroformate with a chlorine atom as a substituent on the position 2 on the ethyl group.

 Synthesis

 2-Chloroethyl chloroformate is the sole product of the reaction between ethylene oxide and phosgene in the presence of a small amount of pyridine.

 Uses

 2-Chloroethyl chloroformate is commonly used as a reagent, especially for making derivatives of amines and carboxylic acids for analysis by gas chromatography.